AyraStelmaszewski/Portswigger-WebSecurityAcademy/Cheatsheet-Vulnerabilities.md

 ========================================================================
 ## Horizontal privilege escalation
 Horizontal privilege escalation occurs if a user is able to gain access to resources belonging to another user, instead of their own resources of that type. <br>
 For example, if an employee can access the records of other employees as well as their own, then this is horizontal privilege escalation. <br>
 Horizontal privilege escalation attacks may use similar types of exploit methods to vertical privilege escalation.

+## Vertical privilege esccalation
+If the attacker targets an administrative user and compromises their account, then they can gain administrative access and so perform vertical privilege escalation.